zora-wuw/features/README.md

 Inputs:
 * Input-Folder : read all files from this path
 * Output-Folder : write output files into this path

 Outputs:
 * CSV files

+### f0007: Get accurate location based on user location
+Comparing user location with geo file and add three columns (city, state, country) in the new csv file

+Inputs:
+* Input-Folder : read all files from this path
+* Output-Folder : write output files into this path
+* Aus-File-Path : path of the au.csv in the supporting-files
+* World-File-Path : path of the world-cities.csv in the supporting-files

+Outputs:
+* CSV files